private-attribution/ipa/in-market-test/helper-nodes/setup_instructions.md

    Link: TBD

-3. Generate public and private keys for encrypting match keys and also, to secure the report files while in transit.
+3. Docker image already contains public and private keys for encrypting match keys and also, to secure the report files while in transit.
+Retrieve them

-   Command:
+   Command: TBD

-   `mkdir ~/Keys && cargo run --bin=helper --no-default-features --features "web-app real-world-infra" keygen --name "test" --tls-cert ~/Keys/TLSCert --tls-key ~/Keys/TLSKey --matchkey-enc ~/Keys/MatchKeyEncryptionKey --matchkey-dec ~/Keys/MatchKeyDecryptionKey`

 4. Upload the public TLS and matchkey encryption keys in a shared folder.
 Save the private TLS and decryption keys in a safe place.